NeuroSkill-com/neuroloop/README.md

 ## Features

 - 🧠 **Live EXG context** — injects a real-time snapshot of brain state (focus, relaxation, engagement, drowsiness, HRV, sleep stage, consciousness indices, etc.) into every LLM turn
+- 📡 **Live TUI panel** — real-time scores and EEG band bars stream directly into the terminal footer via WebSocket; no polling delay
-- 🎯 **Contextual skill loading** — automatically selects and injects relevant skill files based on the user's message domain
+- 🎯 **Contextual skill loading** — detects domain signals in each user message (stress, sleep, focus, grief, awe, philosophy, HRV, etc.) and runs the matching NeuroSkill™ commands in parallel before the LLM responds
-- 🏃 **Guided protocols** — 70+ mind-body practices (breathing, meditation, somatic work, sleep, music, exercise) triggered and timed from within the agent
+- 🏃 **Guided protocols** — 100+ mind-body practices (breathing, meditation, somatic work, sleep, music, social-media, dietary, gym, eye exercises, etc.) proposed intelligently and executed step-by-step with OS notifications and EXG labelling
-- 🏷️ **Auto-labelling** — silently annotates notable mental, emotional, and philosophical moments as EXG timestamps
+- 🏷️ **Auto-labelling** — silently annotates notable mental, emotional, and philosophical moments as timestamped EXG events; the label text and context are written by the LLM
-- 💾 **Persistent memory** — reads and writes a long-term memory file across sessions
+- 💾 **Persistent memory** — reads and writes a long-term memory file (`~/.neuroskill/memory.md`) across sessions
+- 🔍 **Prewarm cache** — kicks off expensive `neuroskill compare` runs proactively in the background so results are ready when needed
 - 🌐 **Web tools** — `web_fetch` and `web_search` available to the agent
-- 📡 **Prewarm cache** — kicks off expensive `neuroskill compare` runs proactively in the background
+- 📅 **Daily calibration nudge** — reminds the user to run a calibration sequence at most once every 24 hours
+- 🤖 **Multi-provider model support** — Anthropic, OpenAI, Gemini, and all Ollama models (including `gpt-oss:20b` as the default local model)

 ---